 The MPA is almost universally recognized as a top credential for those working in the public sector.
 However, this lofty perception is not based on name recognition alone and program courses are designed with practical and actionable knowledge and activity components.
 Because strong underlying theoretical frameworks are concurrently presented, students simultaneously become proficient in both the “how” and the “why” of public service.
 This is why governments often hire fresh MPA graduates into mid-level positions, sometimes without previous public sector experience.

 Most MPA programs require students to complete a standard core curriculum and many programs also give students specialization options.
-At Johnson & Wales University College of Online Education, we offer an MPA – General, MPA – Nonprofit Management, and MPA – Criminal Justice.
+At Johnson & Wales University College of Online Education, we offer an MPA – General, MPA – Nonprofit Management, MPA – Criminal Justice, MPA - Homeland Security, and MPA - Human Resource Management.
 Specialization options vary by program and oftentimes reflect student preferences and general trends related to areas of interest.
 Over the last decade, the nonprofit sector has grown at a brisk pace and many students have expressed interest in learning about general public administration principles as well as third sector best practices.
 Additionally, an ever-growing interest in criminal justice administration, and its numerous sub-fields and areas, has resulted in the area becoming a popular specialization area.

 In general, MPA programs usually include a comprehensive introductory course as well as core courses in public sector budgeting and finance, public sector management, public personnel administration, organizational theory, and public policy analysis.